Options Strategies: Cash Secured Put

 When to Use?

-There are two key motivations for employing this strategy: either as an attempt to purchase underlying shares below current market price, or to collect and keep premium from the sale of puts which expire out-of-the-money and with no value.
+There are two key motivations for employing this put option trading strategy: either as an attempt to purchase underlying shares below current market price, or to collect and keep premium from the sale of puts that expire out-of-the-money and with no value.
 An investor should write a cash secured put only when he would be comfortable owning underlying shares, because assignment is always possible at any time before the put expires.
 In addition, he should be satisfied that the net cost for the shares will be at a satisfactory entry point if he is assigned an exercise.
 The number of put contracts written should correspond to the number of shares the investor is comfortable and financially capable of purchasing.
 While assignment may not be the objective at times, it should not be a financial burden.
-This strategy can become speculative when more puts are written than the equivalent number of shares desired to own.
+The put option trading strategy can become speculative when more puts are written than the equivalent number of shares desired to own.

 Risk vs. Reward